ppy/osu-wiki/news/2020-02-04-community-contributors-2019.md

 Essential to the continuation of the Community Mentorship Program, **yaspo and Uberzolik** have spent thousands of hours performing key tasks to ensure things stay on track.

-After Halfslashed stepped down, **yaspo** picked up the slack and stepped up to lead beside Okoratu, and has been responsible for running dozens of contests, hundreds of discussions, hand-picking similar numbers of mentor and mentee applications, hosting meetings and so much more.
+After Halfslashed stepped down, **yaspo** picked up the slack and stepped up to lead beside Okoratu, and has been responsible for running dozens of contests and discussions, hand-picking several hundreds of mentor and mentee applications, hosting meetings and so much more.

 **Uberzolik** has been responsible for maintaining huge swathes of data required for the project to continue, balancing this workload whilst also being a mentor AND a Beatmap Nominator himself.